Bathroom Remodeling Contractor Austin, Texas

 2. Retrofit the plumbing.
 The less invasive solution is retrofitting the existing bathroom plumbing to create a shower/tub unit.
 This allows you to keep the existing tub while adding the required plumbing for a shower.
 You'll need to open up the wall (usually from the room adjacent the bath) and be required to bring the plumbing up to code.
 You'll also need to pick a tile for the walls.
 Many small baths have a window over the tub, which is another thing to remedy.

 Two common solutions include walling it off and tiling over it or replacing it with glass block, which will stand up to water.
 Talk about other possible window solutions with your builder.
 Your shower will need an enclosure, too.
 You can add sliding doors that mount to the top of the tub, but a less expensive and more decorative solution is to hang a shower curtain with a plastic liner.
 For shower curtain hardware, you can buy a tension-mount rod or a wall-mount rod.
 Wall-mount versions are straight or curved.
-The latter makes the shower feel more spacious.
+The latter makes the shower feel more spacious and provides safety.

-Regardless of which solution you choose, converting a tub to a shower presents opportunities to upgrade lighting, venting, and to build in amenities that improve the experience, such as a bench, shelves, or a niche for soap and shampoo.
+Regardless of which solution you choose, converting a tub to a shower presents opportunities to upgrade lighting, venting, and to build in amenities that improve the bathing experience, such as a bench, shelves, or a niche for soap and shampoo.

 Bathroom Remodeling in Austin, Texas includes: